 In the previously referenced Miller et al. paper on Provo shoreline deposits, they depicted in their Figure 5, a pair of shorelines stacked one on top of the other, one two meters above the other (Miller, et al., 2012, p.
 347).
-In the 2014 paper by Oviatt on the Gilbert level he depicted in his Figure 3, two bars at the Magna spit stacked one on top of the other, one two meters above the other (Oviatt, 2014, p.
+In the 2014 paper by Oviatt on the Gilbert level, he depicted, in his Figure 3, two bars at the Magna spit stacked one on top of the other, one two meters above the other (Oviatt, 2014, p.
 7).
 The top bar was found to be at about 1295m, two meters below the 1297m level assigned by Oviatt to the Gilbert level.

-The shoreline shelf in Figure 18 supports a Gilbert event level of 1300-1301m.
-Calcium bathtub rings in the western reaches also support a 1300m elevation (41°24'3.85''N 113°42'9.98''W. The difference between this and Oviatt's Magna spit elevations might be due to Wasatch Fault displacement.
+The shelf in Figure 18 supports a Gilbert event level of 1300-1301m range.
+Calcium bathtub rings in the western reaches also support a 1300m elevation (41°24'3.85"N 113°42'9.98"W. The difference between this and Oviatt's Magna spit elevations might be due to Wasatch Fault displacement.
 Crittenden discusses the tilting of the block just west of Stansbury Island to the Wasatch Fault in the east (Crittenden, 1963, p.E28).
 The Magma spit is mid-point between the two.
 11.6ky of fault displacement would explain a difference.
 Picking and choosing reference points in the basin could support levels anywhere within the 1295-1302m range.
-The 1300m level is being used in this paper to be consistent with some of the more prominent features and is being used as the level of the Gilbert earthquake event, not the Gilbert highstand.
-The Gilbert highstand was probably quite transitory.
+The 1300m level is being used in this paper to be consistent with some of the more prominent features and is being used as the level of the Gilbert earthquake event, not the Gilbert high stand.
+The Gilbert high stand was probably quite transitory.

 What the Gilbert level event is missing is a known basalt ash event in the relevant time frame.
-At the Gilbert level, isostasy was far less pronounced, supporting speculation that the ash eruptions during the Bonneville period were a byproduct of the isostatic depression of the crust in the basin, so ash eruptions would not be expected at the Great Salt Lake/Gilbert levels.
+At the Gilbert level, isostasy was far less pronounced, supporting speculation that the ash eruptions during the Bonneville period were a byproduct of isostatic depression of the crust in the basin.